New: Take a Free SAT Practice Test

 How to build Desmos fluency before test day

 Use Desmos on every practice test before the real thing.
 Open it even when you don't strictly need to, explore its features on lower-stakes problems, and build an instinct for which questions are Desmos questions.
-Practice the slider feature specifically; most students only discover it exists during an actual test, which is not the moment to figure out how it works.
+Practice the slider feature and the regression operator specifically; most students only discover these exist during an actual test, which is not the moment to figure out how they work.

 Bringing a mouse to the testing center also helps.
 Desmos is easier to navigate with a mouse than a trackpad, particularly when adjusting sliders or zooming in on graph regions.